 - They are usually maintained more often.
 This is especially important for updates from WordPress and WooCommerce.

 - With free templates, it can quickly happen that the developers can no longer develop them further.
 Then you have to do this yourself or change your theme.
 This risk is lower with paid solutions.

-- With good pro-Themes you get comprehensive support.
+- With good pro-Themes you will receive comprehensive support.
 Make sure that this support is provided in your native language and during your business hours.

-- A very good quality of the source code should be a matter of theme course for a professional.
-This ensures security and a good performance.
-Unfortunately this is not always the case.
-Freelancers or agencies in the WordPress environment can judge the quality for you.
+- A very good quality of the source code should be a matter of course for a professional Theme .
+This ensures security and good performance.
+Unfortunately, this is not always the case.
+Freelancers or agencies in the WordPress environment can assess the quality for you.

 Overall, professional solutions minimize your entrepreneurial risk.
 Nevertheless, check the providers of pro themes, not all work equally well.
 Ask other shop owners which developers they have had good experiences with.